jingtaozhan/RepCONC/examples/tas-balanced/README.md

 The passage representation will be quantized to several sub-vectors.
 Each sub-vector consumes $1$ byte because the default number of centroids per sub-vector is $256$.
 That is to say, since TAS-Balanced encodes passage to a vector of $768$ dimension ($768 \times 4$ bytes), if the number of sub-vectors is $48$ ($48$ bytes), the compression ratio is $768 \times 4/48 = 64$.

 Number of sub-vectors is an important hyper-parameter that directly corresponds to the effectiveness-efficiency tradeoff.
 More sub-vectors result in higher effectiveness but larger memory footprint (and slower retrieval).
 In this example, we set it to $64$ or $48$.
-Other value can also be explored as long as it 768 is divisible by it.
+Other value can also be explored as long as 768 is divisible by it.

 Warmup the centroids with OPQ.
 A good warmup accelerates convergence.
 ```bash